- Steven Lewis firstname.lastname@example.org

 In general you should pick some metric predicted by the model (if you read the paper, you'll see that it was a distance between two residues later found to be chemically crosslinkable).
 You can then mine the model population to see what this metric looks like in the top-scoring fraction of models.
 The extra_analysis functionality will facilitate this.
 I suggest histograms.

-For 3.2, there was a major under-the-hood change which decreases runtime, scaling favorably for very long tails.
+There was a major under-the-hood change which decreases runtime, scaling favorably for very long tails.
 For the publication case it decreases runtime 10-25%.